micmejia/bible-dump/AMPC/Mark/Mark 16.md

-[^b]Now Jesus, having risen [[^c]from death] early on the first day of the week, appeared first to Mary Magdalene, from whom He had driven out seven demons.
+Now Jesus, having risen [from death] early on the first day of the week, appeared first to Mary Magdalene, from whom He had driven out seven demons.